Caewinix/diffusionism/README.md

         nonzero_mask = (1 - (timestep == 0).float()).reshape(presampled_middle.size(0), *((1,) * (len(presampled_middle.shape) - 1)))
         return model_mean + nonzero_mask * (0.5 * model_log_variance).exp() * noise
 ```
-Once again, it is not necessary to implement these as they can be found in `diffusionism.methods.dpm`, here just provide examples.
+Once again, it is not necessary to implement these as they can be found in `diffusionism.methods.dpm`, since only examples are provided here.

 ## To Do
 - [ ] Implement EMA (Exponential Moving Average) Mechanism